-Swann, a Democrat, was the representative for Maryland's 4th congressional district from 1877 to 1879.
+Swann was the representative for Maryland’s 4th congressional district and was a Democrat.
+He served from 1877 to 1879.

 From Mar 1869 to Mar 1879, Swann missed 904 of 2,330 roll call votes, which is 38.8%.
 This is much worse than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.